guillaumejay/SendGrid-Events-collector/README.md

 SendGrid Event collector
 ================
-While using SendGrid.com, you can set an url which will be called after each event (mail opened,unsuscribe etc..) so that you store and analyse them.
+When using SendGrid.com to send emails, you can set an url which will be called after each event (mail opened,unsuscribe etc..).
+You can then store and analyse them.

 So, this is a basic project to store these events in a database.